Boothbay, Boothbay Harbor & Southport

 Things to Do in Boothbay, Boothbay Harbor and Southport

 Every spring, Coastal Maine Botanical Gardens opens for the season with 35,000 tulips in bloom on the nearly 300 acres of walking trails and unique themed gardens.
 Each June, summer comes to Boothbay Harbor with the Windjammer Days festival, filled with events like the gathering of the fleet, a boat parade, fireworks and many family activities.
-There’s also the Boothbay Food & Music Festival in the fall and the beloved Harbor Lights Festival to usher in the winter holidays.
+There’s also the beloved Boothbay Lights Festival to usher in the winter holidays.
 Explore Linekin Bay and beyond on one of many boat tours in the area to see lighthouses, islands, seals, whales and puffins.
-You can watch live performances at the Boothbay Playhouse and The Opera House at Boothbay Harbor.
+You can watch live performances at The Opera House at Boothbay Harbor.

-Enjoy the sea breeze as you golf at the Boothbay Harbor Country Club, walk along 138 acres of paths at the Linekin Preserve, or seek out Cuckolds Light at the tip of Southport Island.
+Enjoy the sea breeze as you golf at the Boothbay Harbor Country Club, walk along 138 acres of paths at the Linekin and Burley Preserves, or seek out Cuckolds Light at the tip of Southport Island.
 To learn more about Southport's history, visit the Hendrick’s Hill Museum, admission is free.

 Or, enjoy a day at the shore at Pemaquid Beach, which is less than an hour from Boothbay Harbor.
 At the tip of the same peninsula is the famed Pemaquid Point Lighthouse – atop dramatically striated rocky cliffs.